 - Preheat oven to 375 F. Line baking sheets with parchment paper or silicone baking mat.

-- Melt butter in a heavy saucepan.
+- Melt butter in a microwave-safe bowl.

-- Add brown sugar to the saucepan.
+- Add brown sugar, and stir to combine.

-- Stir to combine butter and sugar.
-Let stand 5 minutes.
+- Let stand 5 minutes.

 - Add egg and egg yolk; stir to combine.